exis-io/exis-io.github.io/pages/fabric/Fabric.md

 # Fabric

+A platform for handling riffle traffic.
+It connects all [domains][domain] together, exchanging [messages][message] between them.

-A collection of nodes and core appliances that is tasked with routing and delivering messages from one [agent][Agent] to another.
+Plainly speaking, the fabric gets messages from one place to another.

-The fabric is an overlay network atop TCP/IP that runs Riffle over Websockets.

-The rough network stack:

-* Application
-* Riffle
-* Websockets
-* TCP/TLS
-* IP

 [Nodes][Node] are routers for [riffle][Riffle] traffic.
-They route [messages][Message] from two [agents:][Agent] the sender and the receiver.
+They route [messages][Message] from two [domains:][domain] the sender and the receiver.

 [Appliances][Appliances] are discrete programs that expose some important functionality to developers and users on the fabric.
 The core appliances together with the routers make up the fabric itself.

-## Requirements
+## General

-Malicious traffic is not served the fabric.

-Fabric should be highly tolerant to fragmentation.

-Functionality and customizability is moved to appliances and owners where possible.

-# Fabric

-The [fabric][fabric] is a platform for handling riffle traffic.
-It connects all [agents][agent] together, exchanging [messages][message] between them.
-Unlike the internet, only approved traffic is accepted.

-## The Node
+### The Node

 [*Nodes*][node] make up most of the fabric.
-They are pieces of software that coordinate between all agents and enforce the rules of the fabric.
+They are pieces of software that coordinate between all domains and enforce the rules of the fabric.
 You don't have to worry about nodes too much unless you're going to develop core infrastructure.
 Just know that at the end of the day, nodes do the heavy lifting for you.

-All agents connect to a node when they begin interacting with the fabric.
-While we don't want to keep using internet terminology and protocols, this is the only place where a URL is required.
+All domains connect to a node when they begin interacting with the fabric.
 There's always at least one node at ```node.exis.io```.

-## Domains
+### Domains

 The most important part of working with the fabric is understanding where things are and how to reach them.
-Remember that each piece of software, each application that communicates over the fabric is called an [agent][agent].
-Each of those agents has a [*domain*][domain], or a name that anyone can use to find that agent.
+Remember that each piece of software, each application that communicates over the fabric is called an [domain][domain].
+Each of those domains has a [*domain*][domain], or a name that anyone can use to find that domain.

 Here are some quick and simple rules for dealing with domains:

 * Each domain is unique
-* Each domain refers to an agent on the fabric
+* Each domain refers to an domain on the fabric
 * A domain can belong to another domain.
 The owner is called a *superdomain* and the owned is called a *subdomain.*
 * Domains are seperated from their subdomains with a dot
 * The top level domain is the owner of the fabric